 Execute Splunk® Search Queries & Process the Output

-So looking at a high level here, what we have is we’re using our Splunk Search Listener as the main focal point of this demonstration.
-And so, the Splunk Search Listener is able to execute either a custom search query or a saved query if you have on saved in Splunk and then get those search results in either XML, JSON or CSV.
-And then once that search data is in the system, it’s available for any transformation that you’d like.
+Looking at a high level here, what we have is we’re using our Splunk Search Listener as the main focal point of this demonstration.
+And so, the Splunk Search Listener is able to execute either a custom search query or a saved query (if you have turned on the saved option in Splunk) and then get those search results in either XML, JSON or CSV.
+Then once that search data is in the system, it’s available for any transformation that you’d like.

-So, in this case here, we’re using our search listener to get our data into the system and then we are moving to our source transform, so we’re not doing any transformation here, because we already have our search results in XML, which is our format that we’d like.
-And then finally, for our target systems, we’re taking those search results, and we’re inserting into a Hadoop file system for further machine learning use.
+So, in this case here, we’re using our search listener to get our data into the system and then we are moving to our source transform.
+We’re not doing any transformation here, because we already have our search results in XML, which is our format that we’d like.
+Then, finally for our target systems; we’re taking those search results, and we’re inserting into a Hadoop file system for further machine learning use.
 And then we’re also using our database transport here to take those search results and insert into our archiving database.

-Now, one of the other PilotFish tools that we’re leveraging here, it’s called SQLXML.
-And so this is basically an execution language; it’s basically a way of interacting with databases at an XL level.
-We’re defining those selects and inserts, call stored procedures, all those different SQL database functions, and we represent those in XML, and then we’re able to use our database transport here to then execute those instructions, those selects, and inserts against our archive database here.
+Now, one of the other PilotFish tools that we’re leveraging here, is called SQLXML.
+This is basically an execution language; it’s basically a way of interacting with databases at an XL level.
+We’re defining those selects and inserts, call stored procedures, all those different SQL database functions, and we represent those in XML.
+Then we’re able to use our database transport here to then execute those instructions, those selects, and inserts against our archive database here.

 And so that’s really it.
 Once again, so we’re using our Splunk Search Listener here to execute a search against the running Splunk instance and then we’re starting transactions with those results.
 And then we’re taking that data, and we are updating this Hadoop HDFS file system, and then we’re also updating our archive database with those search results.
 So if you’d like to take a test drive, you can download a Free 90-Day Trial of the eiConsole for Splunk. from our website.

 For more information, please call us at 860 632 9900 or click the link below to email us.